 Woolrich and Four Wheel Campers announce 100 Woolrich Limited Edition pop-up truck campers for the outdoor enthusiast.
-Four Wheel Campers is about to go full on Buffalo Check.
+Four Wheel Campers is about to go full-on Buffalo Check.

 Known as the original outdoor clothing company, Woolrich was founded in 1830 by John Rich in Plum Run, Pennsylvania.
 As part of their remarkable history, Woolrich furnished wool blankets for the Union soldiers during the Civil War, supplied the military with wool blankets during World War 1, equipped Admiral Byrd’s team for three expeditions to Antarctica, and outfitted blankets and clothing for the US soldiers in World War II.

 187 years after their founding, Woolrich clothing is sold in thousands of department and specialty stores across the United States and Canada.
 Their brand and products are synonymous with the outdoor lifestyle, as is their classic red Buffalo Check fabric pattern.
-If you’ve been on Earth for a couple decades or more, you probably know the Woolrich style.
+If you’ve been on Earth for a couple of decades or more, you probably know the Woolrich style.

-So what is Woolrich doing co-branding with Four Wheel Campers (itself a 45 year old company) to produce 100 Woolrich Limited Edition pop-up truck campers?
+So what is Woolrich doing co-branding with Four Wheel Campers (itself a 45-year-old company) to produce 100 Woolrich Limited Edition pop-up truck campers?

 Both companies represent and support the outdoor recreation lifestyle and market high-end products with extreme outdoor capabilities.
 The opportunity comes from how they approach the outdoor recreation marketplace from totally different perspectives with totally different (but equally vibrant) communities.

 Woolrich has also coordinated successful co-branding product partnerships with Converse, GORE-TEX, Goal Zero, and even Dogfish Head Brewery.
 It’s exciting to see them turn their attention to the pop-up truck camper marketplace, and make a serious play.